 About Public Sphere

 Public Sphere is a newsletter for people trying to make sense of this current moment of democratic decline — and not just in the context of Donald Trump.
-I’m particularly interested in the rise of misinformation driven by algorithms, and finding innovative ways to tell stories about that.
 As a journalist with reporting experience, historical knowledge, and language skills in Russia and Eastern Europe, I look to the region as a possible warning of how democracies can fall sometimes swiftly and sometimes imperceptibly.
 Since the 2022 Russian invasion of Ukraine, I have traveled back and forth from Ukraine and have reported stories here before they appeared in U.S. news outlets.

 About Luke Johnson

 Luke Johnson is a freelance reporter living in Berlin, covering Ukraine, Russia, disinformation, tech, and many other topics.
 He has written for The New Republic, Fortune, The Washington Post, The Daily Beast, Medium, Al-Jazeera America, and other outlets.

 In May 2018, he finished an M.A. in Global Affairs at the Jackson Institute at Yale University.
 He was the Managing Editor for Articles at the Yale Journal of International Affairs.